Lasithih/LIHAlert/README.md

 ```

 #####Error Alert
-Behaviour of this alert is identical to Success Alert accept banner color, text and icon
+Behaviour of this alert is identical to Success Alert accept banner color, text and icon.

 ```Swift
     var errorAlert: LIHAlert?